thomasclarke1969/documentation/websdk/tutorials/basic-messages/README.md

 Each Conversation keeps track of how many unread Messages it has with an `unreadCount` property.
 This lets you emphasize Conversations with unread Messages when rendering.

-Open up `views/conversation-list.js` and update the `render` method, adding this below your declaration of the `cssClasses` variable:
+Open up `views/conversation-list.js` and update the `buildConversationRow` method, adding this below your declaration of the `cssClasses` variable:

 ```javascript
 // Tutorial Step 5: Add Unread Message Highlighting